Illustrative model of greenhouse effect on climate change: Ice–albedo feedback

 Since warming of Earth means less ice on the ground on average, it would cause lower albedo and more sunlight absorbed, hence further increasing Earth's temperature.

-As a rough estimate, we note that the average temperature on most of Earth are between -20 and +30 Celsius degree, a good guess will be that 2% of its surface are between -1 and 0 OC, and thus an equivalent area of its surface will be changed from ice-covered (or snow-covered) to either ocean or forest.
+As a rough estimate, we note that the average temperature on most of Earth are between -20 and +30 Celsius degree, a good guess will be that 2% of its surface are between -1 and 0 °C, and thus an equivalent area of its surface will be changed from ice-covered (or snow-covered) to either ocean or forest.

 For comparison, in the northern hemisphere, the arctic sea ice has shrunk between 1979 and 2015 by 1.43x1012 m2 at maxima and 2.52x1012 m2 at minima, for an average of almost 2x1012 m2, which is 0.4% of Earth's total surface of 510x1012 m2.
-At this time the global temperature rose by ~0.6 oC.
-The areas of inland glaciers combined (not including the antarctice ice sheet), the antarctic sea ice, and the arctic sea ice are all comparable, so one may expect the change in ice of the arctic sea ice is roughly a third of the total change, giving 1.2% of the Earth surface turned from ice to ocean or bare ground per 0.6 oC, or equivalently 2% per 1 oC.
-The antarctic ice cap size oscillates, and it is hard to predict its future course, with factors such as relative thermal insulated and constraints due to the Antarctic Circumpolar Current probably playing a part.
+At this time the global temperature rose by ~0.6 °C. The areas of inland glaciers combined (not including the antarctica ice sheet), the antarctic sea ice, and the arctic sea ice are all comparable, so one may expect the change in ice of the arctic sea ice is roughly a third of the total change, giving 1.2% of the Earth surface turned from ice to ocean or bare ground per 0.6 °C, or equivalently 2% per 1 °C. The antarctic ice cap size oscillates, and it is hard to predict its future course, with factors such as relative thermal insulated and constraints due to the Antarctic Circumpolar Current probably playing a part.

-As the difference in albedo between ice and e.g. ocean is around 2/3, this means that due to a 1 OC rise, the albedo will drop by 2%*2/3 = 4/3%.
+As the difference in albedo between ice and e.g. ocean is around 2/3, this means that due to a 1 °C rise, the albedo will drop by 2%*2/3 = 4/3%.
 However this will mainly happen in northern and southern latitudes, around 60 degrees off the equator, and so the effective area is actually 2% * cos(60o) = 1%, and the global albedo drop would be 2/3%.

 Since a change in radiation of 1.3% causes a direct change of 1 degree Celsius (without feedback), as calculated above, and this causes another change of 2/3% in radiation due to positive feedback, whice is half the original change, this means the total factor caused by this feedback mechanism would be:

 Thus, this feedback would double the effect of the change in radiation, causing a change of ~ 2 K in the global temperature, which is indeed the commonly accepted short-term value.
 For long-term value, including further feedback mechanisms, ~3K is considered more probable.